icosa-grid/R-icosa/README.md

 ## News

 I initilized the developmental repository of the `icosa` package, which has been under continuous testing in the past year.
-I have not been attending to this project, as I have been too occupied with research and my other package.
+I have not been attending to this project,because I was too occupied with research and the divDyn package.

 ## About